shapehq/spices/README.md

 #### UIKit Lifecycle

-Use the an instance of `SpicesWindow` to show the editor when the device is shaken.
+Use the an instance of `SpiceEditorWindow` to show the editor when the device is shaken.

 ```swift
 final class SceneDelegate: UIResponder, UIWindowSceneDelegate {